Can a small business survive without it?

 In fact, it can.
-Who really needs a logo?
+Who needs logo design?
 To put it simply – nobody can answer that question.
 Anybody can easily build a business without it.
 In theory, through hard work and by providing in the best way possible a basis for their clients, all in the service of their own products, everybody can rely on keywords and expand upon it, while believing in the old-fashioned way of going from door to door and knocking on each and every one of them.

 A lot of you are doubtful about the full-fledged value of logo design or creating a logo.